-- (1) If a Board Member has an interest in a contract or proposed contract with the PMSA, or a conflicting interest or duty in relation to any other matter being considered by the Board, and the Board Member discloses the nature and extent of the interest or duty at a meeting of the Board or by written notice to Chair: - (a) The contract may be entered into; and - (b) If the disclosure is made before the contract is entered into: - the Board Member may retain benefits under the contract even though the Board Member has an interest in the contract: - (ii) the PMSA cannot avoid the contract merely because of the existence of the interest; and - the Board Member is not disqualified from the office of Bard Member. - (2) For the purposes of clause 10.3, contract includes an arrangement, dealing or other transaction.
+- (1) If a Board Member has an interest in a contract or proposed contract with the PMSA, or a conflicting interest or duty in relation to any other matter being considered by the Board, and the Board Member discloses the nature and extent of the interest or duty at a meeting of the Board or by written notice to the Chairman: - (a) the contract may be entered into; and - (b) if the disclosure is made before the contract is entered into: - the Board Member may retain benefits under the contract even though the Board Member has an interest in the contract; - (ii) The PMSA cannot avoid the contract merely because of the existence of the interest; and - (iii) the Board Member is not disqualified from the office of Board Member. - (2) For the purposes of clause 0, contract includes an arrangement, dealing or other transaction.

-11. Accounts
+11. ACCOUNTS